ms-van3t-devs/ms-van3t/emulation-support/README.md

 Terminal window 2 (~/ms-van3t/ns-3-dev/emulation-support/UDP-AMQP-relayer): `./UDPAMQPrelayer --url 127.0.0.1:5672 --queue topic://tests`

 Terminal window 3 - to be launched to start a test (~/ms-van3t/ns-3-dev): `sudo ip netns exec ns1 ./ns3 run "v2x-emulator --interface=veth1ns --subnet=10.10.7.0 --gateway=10.10.7.254 --udp=10.10.7.254:20000 --sumo-netns=ns1 --sim-time=500 --sumo-gui=false" `

+# AMQP client

+The AMQP client connects to an AMQP broker and receives messages on an specific topic and is able to decode CAMs and CPMs.
+In order to use the client first create a `build` folder inside the AMQP-client folder and compile the script, you may use the following commands:

+- `cd /path/to/ms-van3t/ns-3-dev/emulation-support/AMQP-client && mkdir build`
+- `cd build`
+- `cmake ..`
+- `make -j$(nproc)`
+- Finally to execute the script: `./amqp_client -U 127.0.0.1:5672 -Q topic://test` where `-U` should specify the url of the broker and `-Q` the queue to subscribe to.

+# PCAP -> AMQP relayer

+For cases on which a .pcap trace is already available, the PCAP-AMQP-relayer is capable to reproduce the trace, relaying packets to a given AMQP broker.
+A sample trace is provided inside the PCAP-AMQP-relayer folder which showcases the expected type of trace expected by the script.
+In order to use this program you may follow these steps:

+- `cd /path/to/ms-van3t/ns-3-dev/emulation-support/PCAP-AMQP-relayer`
+- `make -j$(nproc)`
+- Finally to execute the script: `sudo ./PCAPAMQPrelayer -N ens33 -U 127.0.0.1:5672 -Q topic://test -I sample_trace.pcap` where `-N` is the name of the interface to send packets through, `-U` should specify the url of the broker, `-Q` the queue to subscribe to and `-I` the name of the pcap trace to reproduce.